top of page

 Will the films be dubbed or subtitled?

 The films will be in their original Japanese language and subtitled in English.
+If non-Japanese films are shown, the films will again be in their native language with English subtitles (if necessary).

 Are children allowed?